 If you feel confident in handling basic home electrical projects; replace a: wall switch, receptacle, light fixture, doorbell, or thermostat, you’ll need essential electrical tools, which include a safe method of detecting the presence of AC electricity.
 This is where the non-contact voltage testers come into play.

 Top Pick: Klein NCVT-4 w/ IR Thermometer

 - Voltage Tester designed specifically for HVAC applications

-- Volt Pen provides non-contact determination of AC voltage in cables, cords, circuit breakers, switches, outlets and wires, as well as AC voltage in security, entertainment, communications, environmental control, and irrigation systems
+- Non-Contact Voltage Tester provides non-contact determination of AC voltage in cables, cords, circuit breakers, switches, outlets and wires, and AC voltage in security, entertainment, communications, environmental control, and irrigation systems

 - Detects AC voltage from 12 to 1000V with visual and audible indicators